Motivational Quotes for Sales Team to Achieve Targets

 3. Goal Setting Theory (1968)

-In 1968, Professor Edwin Locke proposed the goal-setting theory explaining that clear goals and feedback are crucial to employee motivation.
-This theory has been well accepted by the economic and organizational sectors to determine the human motivation process.
+In 1968, Professor Edwin Locke proposed the goal-setting theory, explaining that clear goals and feedback are crucial to employee motivation.
+This theory has been widely accepted in the economic and organizational sectors as an explanation of human motivation.

-In 1990, Edwin Locke and Gary Latham extended the goal-setting theory articulating five principles of goal-setting in organizations.
+In 1990, Edwin Locke and Gary Latham extended goal-setting theory, articulating five principles for organizations.

 According to Locke and Latham’s goal-setting theory published in 1990, the five principles that inspire employees are: